between books and cigarettes || JJK

 He’s just too polite to say it to your face.

-You pull away from his touch just an inch, a subtle movement under the table, your entire body trembling with a sudden, catastrophic influx of self-doubt.
+You pull away from his touch just an inch, a subtle movement under the table, your entire body trembling with a sudden influx of self-doubt.
 You cannot help but overthink.
 Every laugh he shared with Taehyung tonight, every private whisper with Jimin, did it involve your failure?
 Were they pitying him?
-You look down at your lap, completely consumed by the quiet, violent rot of your own mind.
+You look down at your lap, completely consumed by the quiet rot of your own mind.

-The silence of Jungkook’s apartment is thick, heavy, and dark.
-The only illumination comes from the faint amber glow of the city lights filtering through the large window, casting long, dramatic shadows across the hardwood floor.
+The silence of Jungkook’s apartment is thick.
+The only light comes from the faint amber glow of the city lights filtering through the large window, casting dramatic shadows across the floor.

-You are sitting on the edge of his bed, your heart hammering against your ribs like a trapped bird.
+You are sitting on the edge of his bed, your heart hammering against your ribs.
 Jungkook is standing directly in front of you.
 He has already discarded his jacket and blazer; his white button-down shirt is half-unbuttoned, the sleeves rolled up to his elbows, revealing the intricate ink sprawling up his right arm.

 He steps closer, his large hands coming up to gently cup your cheeks.
-His gaze is intense, dark, and heavy with a year and a half of unyielding devotion.
+His gaze is intense and searching.
 "You’ve been so quiet all night," he whispers, his thumb tracing the sharp line of your cheekbone.
 "Talk to me.
 What’s going on in that beautiful head of yours?"

 "Nothing," you whisper, the lie tasting like ash on your tongue.
 "Just... tired."

 "Let me fix it," he murmurs, his voice dropping into a low, breathless register.
 He leans down, his lips capturing yours in a kiss that is completely different from his usual gentle morning greetings.
-This is the kiss of a man who is deeply, passionately in love, intense, hungry, and heavily possessive.
+This is the kiss of a man who is deeply, passionately in love.

 It’s how you usually make out, intense, passionate, a private language built over several months.
 His hands slide under the hem of your shirt, his fingers warm against the bare skin of your waist, his kisses becoming deeper, more desperate, as if he is trying to physically pull you into his soul to keep you from drifting away.